 "Voices" by Daniel Art Johnson

-The Linguistic Anthropology subfield cooperates with the Linguistics Doctoral Program in the sharing of faculty and in the offering of courses.
-The offerings include courses in sociolinguistics, language and race/class/ethnicity/gender, urban linguistics, applied linguistics, bilingualism, and other issues involving the role of language in education and social life in multilingual societies.
-The subfield program also has close ties with other programs such as Urban Education and Hispanic and Luso-Brazilian Literatures and Languages Program.
+The Linguistic Anthropology subfield cooperates with the Linguistics Doctoral Program in the sharing of faculty and the offering of courses.
+The subfield program also has close ties with other programs such as Urban Education and Hispanic and Luso-Brazilian Literatures and Languages.
 Relevant courses in linguistic anthropology not offered at the Graduate Center may be taken at New York University, Columbia University, and Barnard College through the consortial arrangement.

 Subfield Coordinator for Linguistic Anthropology